Bauyrzhan Momyshuly: Post-war years

-Momyshuly opposed the Brezhnevite establishment's exaltation of the battle of Malaya Zemlya; according to his son and biographer, Bahytzhan, his position made him powerful enemies in the state apparatus, and nullified his chances to receive the title Hero of the Soviet Union while alive.

-When Isinaliev approached Dinmukhamed Konayev and requested him to arrange for Momyshuly to become one such, the First Secretary replied that as long as General Alexei Yepishev was the head of the Red Army's Main Political Directorate, the decoration would never be bestowed.
+Bauyrzhan opposed the Brezhnevite establishment's exaltation of the battle of Malaya Zemlya; according to his son and biographer, Bahytzhan, his position made him powerful enemies in the state apparatus, and nullified his chances to receive the title Hero of the Soviet Union while alive.
+When Isinaliev approached Dinmukhamed Kunaev and requested him to arrange for Bauyrzhan to become one such, the First Secretary replied that as long as General Alexei Yepishev was the head of the Red Army's Main Political Directorate, the decoration would never be bestowed.
 Bahytzhan also recalled that in his later years, his father – who was a "loosely practicing Muslim" all his life – turned to Sufism.
-Momyshuly died in 1982 and was buried in Alma Ata.
+Bauyrzhan died in 1982 and was buried in Alma-Ata.

-Shortly before the collapse of the USSR, the chief of the Kazakh Supreme Soviet, Nursultan Nazarbayev, had managed to convince the authorities in Moscow to posthumously grant Momyshuly the country's highest military honor, and he was declared a Hero of the Soviet Union on 11 December 1990.
-After the republic became independent, he was also made a People's Hero of Kazakhstan.
-The capital of his native Zhualy District, Bauyrzhan Momyshuly, is named after him.
+Shortly before the collapse of the USSR, the chief of the Kazakh Supreme Soviet, Nursultan Nazarbayev, had managed to convince the authorities in Moscow to posthumously grant Bauyrzhan the country's highest military honor, and he was declared a Hero of the Soviet Union on 11 December 1990.
+After the republic became independent, he was also made a Hero of Kazakhstan.
+The capital of his native Jualy District, Bauyrzhan Momyshuly, is named after him.
 The Almaty Zhas Ulan Republican School is also named in his honor.

 Today, the Center for Bauyrzhan Studies is located at the Taraz State Pedagogical Institute in Taraz, Kazakhstan.
 The Center is home to a wide variety of Russian and Kazakh sources on the life and times of Bauyrzhan Momyshuly.

-On November 26, 2022, the Military Unit 5571 of the National Guard of Kazakhstan in the center of Almaty was named after Momyshuly.
+On 26 November 2022, the Military Unit 5571 of the National Guard of Kazakhstan in the center of Almaty was named after Bauyrzhan.